 Moreover, there are more formats on their way.
 Though none have yet to pick up traction, it’s likely those looking for more specialized options will find more formats available in the future.

-Need help buying Eddystone beacons?
-Can't choose between different types of tags?
+Looking to buy beacons?
 Check out our Buyer's Guide to get all our tips for picking the right beacons (whether you go Eddystone or iBeacon)!